This page describes the steps to set up your Google Cloud environment, so that you can distribute your virtual machine (VM) products.

 You must enable the Compute Engine API for your projects to create and run virtual machines on Google Cloud.
 For an overview of the Compute Engine API, see the Compute Engine API documentation.

-Add your solution in Partner Portal
+Add your product to Partner Portal

 The direct link to Partner Portal is:

-To create your solution:
+To create your product's solution entry:

 At the top of the page, click Add solution.